Holluxxx/PrismaSMP/README.md

 ## 🚧 Future Plans

 * More Artifacts
-* New abilities & mechanics
+* New abilities & mechanics powered by Skript
 * Balance improvements

 ---